VanceMarshall/AI-Coding-Helper/replit.md

 ## Recent Changes
 - **December 12, 2025**:
-  - Updated to GPT-4.1 models (GPT-4.1 mini for Standard, GPT-4.1 for Deep dive)
+  - Upgraded to GPT-5.2 models (GPT-5.2 Instant for Standard, GPT-5.2 Thinking for Deep dive)
-  - GPT-4.1 has 54.6% success rate on coding benchmarks vs 33.2% for GPT-4o
+  - GPT-5.2 is OpenAI's most capable model - matches human experts on 70% of professional tasks
-  - Note: GPT-5.2 requires OpenAI organization verification - can upgrade later via MINI_MODEL and FULL_MODEL env vars
+  - Best for complex coding, planning, and reasoning tasks

 - **December 07, 2025**:
   - Removed "Show pinned only" checkbox feature